Murder of former Auburn professor at city park shakes community

 “I Googled the place to see what was going on.
 When I saw what happened the day before, I was shocked.
 While she was walking her dog?
 It just doesn't make sense,” Dowdell said.

-The city has seen a handful of high-profile crimes.
-In 2019, a community college student , Aniah Blanchard, was abducted from an Auburn gas station, police said, Her body was found in a neighboring county.
-In 2008, Auburn University freshman Lauren Burk was shot to death after being kidnapped from a dorm parking lot, police said.

-Gard Schnuelle, a large animal veterinarian, was a 1996 graduate of the veterinary school and was a faculty member from 2003 until her retirement in 2021, serving as a professor of theriogenology.
+Gard Schnuelle, a large animal veterinarian, was a 1996 graduate of the veterinary school and was a faculty member from 2003 until her retirement in 2021.
+She specialized in cattle reproduction.
 She had recently served as Area Veterinarian in Charge with the U.S. Department of Agriculture for Alabama and Mississippi.
 She remained active with the veterinary school even after her retirement.

-At the nearby Auburn University College of Veterinary Medicine, Gard Schnuelle was remembered as a dedicated educator and researcher.
-Her passion for teaching and dedication to her field "earned the respect and admiration of all who knew her,” Auburn University said in a statement.
+“Dr. Schnuelle was an extremely enthusiastic and energetic person,” remembered Calvin M. Johnson, the dean of the College of Veterinary Medicine at Auburn University.
+“She was a fabulous teacher.
+The students really responded to her enthusiasm, and it motivated to them to excel.”

+He said there is a feeling of “absolute shock” and sadness on the vet school campus.
+He said the park is a beloved place where some faculty and students frequently go to to walk or take a break.

 A handwritten note left with flowers at the park read, “always an example forever an inspiration.”

-Jessica Rush, a longtime colleague told WVTM that Gard Schnuelle was a dedicated runner and walker who often brought her dogs to Kiesel Park.

-“It doesn’t matter what was happening, Julie was love.
-She loved everybody.
-She helped everybody.
-She was an excellent researcher, teacher, brilliant individual, excellent veterinarian.
-But what she was, was love,” Rush said.

-Gard Schunuelle had gone to the park to walk her dog.
+Gard Schnuelle had gone to the park to walk her dog.
 The dog was found safe and returned to her family, WRBL reported.

 Police have given limited public information about the slaying and why they suspect Dabney.
 Lee County Coroner Daniel Sexton told The Associated Press that Gard Schnuelle died from multiple sharp force injuries.